Looking for Christmas tree themes for 2022? Then look for them in both the past and the future.

 If it’s the simple things in life that make you happiest, apply that to your Christmas decor ideas this year.
 At the other end of the scale, a minimalist approach decorated with one recurring ornament is perfect either for clean room schemes or ones where you want to balance bold design statements elsewhere.
 In this example, a tree decorated only with lights brings focus to how delightful such a simple addition to the room can be.

-‘Sustainable decorations are a must have, so consider artisanal, hand crafted, wooden, recycled glass and papier-mache decorations which are fast becoming a firm favourite in many households,’ suggests Coombes.
+‘Sustainable decorations are a must-have, so consider artisanal, handcrafted, wooden, recycled glass and papier-mache decorations which are fast becoming a firm favorite in many households,’ suggests Coombes.
 ‘Just because they’re the sustainable option, this doesn’t mean that you’ll miss out on color, texture and the sparkle of Christmas.
-Rich hues, opulence and glitz are still on the agenda for 2021.’
+Rich hues, opulence, and glitz are still on the agenda for 2022.’

 Whether you’re surrounded by rolling hills or are just longing for a little bit of the countryside in your home, farmhouse Christmas tree ideas are what you need for a more rustic look.
 Swap the high shine decorations for matte finishes and more muted colors to fit in with rooms where wooden accents are key.
 In this example, natural decor such as pine cones and feathers are used to reflect the country views out the window, as well as on-trend green accents.